GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 which is very unsafe for the user.

 By fixing your mixed content problems you ensure that your content is visible in new browsers.
-You also help protect users from dangerous content that isn't blocked by older browsers..
+You also help protect users from dangerous content that isn't blocked by older browsers.